-5.7 Branch number average and standard deviation for the MPEG database for DCE pruning value 15.
-Case A corresponds to the whole dataset, Case B corresponds to the whole dataset without considering the holes in the shapes, and Case C corresponds to the set resulting after removing 0.4 FO the snapes with noies.
-94 5.8 Branch number average and standard deviation for the MDEC detabase for DCE pruning value 20.
-Case A comparent to the whole detect.
-Case P comparent to the whole dataset without considering the holes in the shapes and Case C corresponds to the set resulting after removing the shapes with holes 05 59 Branch number average and standard deviation for .
-30 0.9 the MPEG database for DCE pruning value 25 Case A corresponds to the whole dataset.
-Case B corresponds to the whole dataset without considering the holes in the shapes and Case C corresponds to the set resulting after removing the shapes with holes 95 5.10 Total recognition results for 45 classes.
-99 5.11 Total recognition results for 9 classes.
-101 5.12 Total recognition results for 3 classes.
-102 5.13 Total recognition Confusion Matrix for the best case of our algorithm (Beris) with 3 classes: pruning 15, alpha 0.75 and 5NN 103 5.14 Grab gesture recognition results for 45 classes 104 5.15 Grab gesture recognition results for 9 classes 105 5.16 Grab gesture recognition results for 3 classes 106 5.17 Point gesture recognition results for 45 classes 107 5.18 Point gesture recognition results for 9 classes.
-108 5.19 Point gesture recognition results for 3 classes.
-109 5.20 Turn page gesture recognition results for 45 classes 110 5.21 Turn page gesture recognition results for 9 classes.
-111 5.22 Turn page gesture recognition results for 3 classes.
-112 5.23 PNN global recognition results for 45 classes 114 5.24 PNN global recognition results for 9 classes 115 5.25 PNN global recognition results for 3 classes 116 5.26 PNN grab gesture recognition results for 45 classes .
-117 5.27 PNN grab gesture recognition results for 9 classes 118
+5.7 .7 Branch number average and standard deviation for the MPEG database for DCE pruning value 15.
+Case A corresponds to the whole dataset, Case B corresponds to the whole dataset without considering the holes in the shapes, and Case C corresponds to the set resulting after removing the shapes with holes 96 5.8 Branch number average and standard deviation for the MPEG database for DCE pruning value 20.
+Case A corresponds to the whole dataset, Case B corresponds to the whole dataset without considering the holes in the shapes, and Case C corresponds to the set resulting after removing the shapes with holes 96 5.9 Branch number average and standard deviation for the MPEG database for DCE pruning value 25.
+Case A corresponds to the whole dataset, Case B corresponds to the whole dataset without considering the holes in the shapes, and Case C corresponds to the set resulting after removing the shapes with holes 96 5.10 Total recognition results for 45 classes 100 5.11 Total recognition results for 9 classes 101 Total recognition results for 3 classes 5.13 13 Total recognition Confusion Matrix for the best case of our algorithm (Beris) with 3 classes: pruning 15, alpha 0.75 and 5NN.
+103 5.14 Grab gesture recognition results for 45 classes 104 5.15 Grab gesture recognition results for 9 classes 105 5.16 Grab gesture recognition results for 3 classes 106 5.17 Point gesture recognition results for 45 classes 107 5.18 Point gesture recognition results for 9 classes 108 5.19 Point gesture recognition results for 3 classes 109 5.20 Turn page gesture recognition results for 45 classes 110 5.21 Turn page gesture recognition results for 9 classes 111 Turn page gesture recognition results for 3 classes 5.23 PNN global recognition results for 45 classes 114 5.24 PNN global recognition results for 9 classes 115 PNN global recognition results for 3 classes PNN grab gesture recognition results for 45 classes 5.27 PNN grab gesture recognition results for 9 classes 118